Skip navigation

 • If a catheter was placed, your provider will remove it.

-For certain procedures, such as those that involve injections into a joint or artery, you may first be given pain medicine and/or medicine to relax you.
+For certain procedures, such as those involving injections into a joint or artery, you may first be given pain medicine and/or medicine to relax you.
+For procedures that use fluoroscopy as imaging guidance during surgery or stent placement, you may get general anesthesia to sedate you.

 Will I need to do anything to prepare for the test?